The Ultimate Guide to Event Personalization

-For example, you can personalize your event based on a contact.
-A contact would be a specific role like a marketing associate, a marketing director, or a CMO.
+For example, you can personalize your event based on a contact, which is a specific role such as an event organizer, marketing director, or a CMO.

 Personalizing by account would simply be looking at the specific organization you’re trying to target as a whole.

 Whatever direction you choose would give you many opportunities to personalize an experience.
 And it’s an exciting time to rev up an event personalization strategy.
 With the increasing trend of marketers investing in events, the need to deliver a seamless, personalized event experience becomes more important.
 Scaling personalization strategies for conferences and multi-city events or roadshows can accelerate important event goals like driving revenue or sustaining customer relationships.

 2. Why You Should Care About Event Personalization

 Face-to-face interactions at events won’t be going away any time soon.
 According to Bizzabo data, 84% of leaders believe in-person events are critical to business success.
 Along with executive buy-in, we discovered that 80% of overperforming businesses plan to increase their event budgets the following year.

 Traditionally, event marketers focused on tactical aspects of their events like finding the perfect venue or driving event registrants.
 With event personalization and account-based marketing (ABM) kicking into high gear, event marketers are shifting their focus to the attendee by delivering high-quality experiences that drive engagement.

 By focusing on the combined power of personalization and an account-based marketing and events strategy, marketers have a clear path toward achieving business outcomes.

 “We created 30,000 attendee experiences versus one experience for 30,000 attendees.
 And the second we start thinking about it that way, and the second we start to really put ourselves in the place of the attendee, we make better decisions, and the data just helps us to do that.”